ornladios/ADIOS2/ReadMe.md

 | `ADIOS2_USE_SST`     | **`AUTO`**/``ON``/``OFF`` | Enable Staging Engine                                                    |
 | `ADIOS2_USE_Fortran` | **`AUTO`**/``ON``/``OFF`` | Enable Fortran bindings                                                  |

 Note: The `ADIOS2_USE_HDF5` option requires the use of a matching serial or parallel version depending on whether `ADIOS2_USE_MPI` is enabled.
-Similary, enabling MPI and Python bindings requires the presence of `mpi4py`.
+Similarly, enabling MPI and Python bindings requires the presence of `mpi4py`.

 In addition to the `ADIOS2_USE_Feature` options, the following options are also available to control how the library get's built: